agile-lab-dev/Data-Product-Specification/README.md

 - a change in the patch version means that there are no significant changes, but just bug fixes or small corrections (e.g. an improvement in the field description, a typo that was fixed, an improvement in the validation files)

 CUE offers also a [standard way](https://cuelang.org/docs/usecases/datadef/#validating-backwards-compatibility) to check if new versions of a schema are backwards-compatible with older versions.
-It is highly reccommended to check for schema compatibilities when multiple and/or complex changes are introduced.
+It is highly recommended to check for schema compatibilities when multiple and/or complex changes are introduced.

 In the following sections we will list all the extensions and modifications of this specification and the impact they have on the overall contract: